 Getting out into nature is the perfect way to take a break from the everyday and reconnect with the things that really matter.
 Surrounded by lakes and rivers, Québec City has endless ways for you to get out on the water and enjoy the great outdoors.
-If you’re in town, why not take the opportunity to go canoeing or kayaking?
-Both are great for exercise or as a kind of meditation in motion.
-Whether you’d like to go paddling on the St. Lawrence or one of the many other rivers in the area, you’ll find all the information you need below to enjoy good times on the water.
+If you’re in town, why not take the opportunity to go canoeing, kayaking or stand-up paddleboarding?
+They are all great for exercise or as a kind of meditation in motion.
+Whether you’d like to go paddling on the St. Lawrence or one of the many lakes and rivers in the area, you’ll find all the information you need below to enjoy good times on the water.

-The Best Places to Go Kayaking and Canoeing
+The Best Places to Go Kayaking, Canoeing and Stand-up Paddleboarding

 marais du Nord, Francis Fontaine

-The following spots all have boat launches for personal watercraft as well as kayak and canoe rentals for independent exploring.
+Note : The following spots have boat launches for personal watercraft as well as kayak, canoe and SUP rentals for independent exploring unless otherwise indicated.